babiaxr/aframe-babia-components/docs/APIs/CHARTS.md

 ```

-### babiaxr-bubblechart component
+### babia-bubbles component

-This component shows a 3D bar chart.
+This component shows a 3D Bubbles chart.

 #### API